MicrosoftDocs/cpp-docs/docs/mfc/reference/cobarray-class.md

 ### Remarks

-`Copy` does not free memory; however, if necessary, `Copy` may allocate extra memory to accommodate the elements copied to the array.
+`Copy` doesn't free memory.
+If necessary, `Copy` may allocate extra memory to accommodate the elements copied to the array.

 The following table shows other member functions that are similar to `CObArray::Copy`.